Hiring with Intention: An Easier Approach to Finding the Right Talent

 🔹 How will they contribute to the company’s growth and culture?

-When you define success upfront, you’re not just hiring to fill a gap—you’re hiring with purpose.
+When you define success upfront, you’re not just hiring to fill a gap; you’re hiring with purpose and setting the foundation for employee retention and long-term performance.

 Think about the last job posting you read.
 Did it excite you?
 Or did it feel like a shopping list of impossible requirements?